-Background Research Report on Bottled Water Consumption in the NWT 2016 – As part of Canada Water Week 2016, Ecology North launched a preliminary study into the amount of bottled water consumed in the NWT over 2014-2015.
+Ecology North launched a study into the amount of bottled water consumed in the NWT in 2014-2015.
 The research methods, approach, and results are reported in this background document.

-The community of Sambaa K’e 2015 Water Quality Sampling Result Summary – Ecology North and the Community of Sambaa K’e completed a water quality sampling program aimed at learning more about how abandoned wells in the Trout Lake watershed may be impacting surrounding water quality.
-The results of the sampling program are presented in this document.
+This document presents the results of a sampling program aimed at learning more about how abandoned wells in the Sambaa K'e watershed may be impacting surrounding water quality.

 This guide includes lesson plans for all grades, each designed to engage students in a hands-on watershed building activity and teach about watersheds, their features, and functions.